WorkNicolas/Filename-Formatter/README.md

 # # # Notes:
 - Renames any files not under the exadox format to become the latter.
 - Files with brackets will have brackets placed after the File-Name.
 - Files that don't contain brackets will not have brackets.
+- Will list down what files will be renamed to.
+- Will ask user if the user is going to accept name changes before renaming.

 # # Based on:
 - "https://exadox.com/en/articles/file-naming-convention-ten-rules-best-practice"